-Christmas is the season for making merry and with all that tempting food and drink at your fingertips, it’s easy to be guilty of a little festive overindulgence.
-To help you enjoy the Christmas festivities without regretting your choices come January, we’ve asked our Wellbeing Collective nutritional expert, Emma Olliff, to pull together a quick Christmas survival guide.
+Christmas is the season for making merry and with all that tempting food and drinks at your fingertips, it’s easy to be guilty of a little festive overindulgence.
+To help you enjoy the Christmas festivities without regretting your choices come January, we’ve asked our Wellbeing Collective nutritional expert, Emma Olliff, to pull together a few tips for a healthy Christmas.

 Optimise your energy